Earn 90 Day StoreCash> Learn More

 An appliance that produces steam vapour to smooth fabrics without direct pressure.
 Suitable for delicate items.

-Steam Station
+Steam station

 Also known as a steam generator, this is a more poweful iron with a detachable water tank.
 Used for both pressing and steaming garments.